Setoville/systems-guide/README.md

   - Look ahead, read more than is requested so subsequent calls read from buffer

 ## Directories
+- Another type of file, users cannot update directories directly.
+- Sequence of directory entries.
+Not sorted
+- Maps file name to file's inode
+- Symbolic links vs Hard links
+  - Deleting a symbolic link does not affect the file.

+## File System
+- **I/O control**.
+Deal with device drivers and interrupt handlers to transfer data.
+  - "read block 1234"
+  - Usually controlled by writing bit pattersn in the I/O controller device file.
+- **Basic File System**.
+Deal with physical blocks on a disk.
+  - Defined by numerical physical addresses
+  - Drive 0, cylinder 12, track 7, sector 1.
+  - Responsible for buffers and caches
+- **File Organization Module**.
+Aware of files and logical and physical blocks.
+  - Translates logical block addresses to physical block addresses
+  - Keeps track of free space (unallocated blocks)
+- **Logical File System**.
+Manages metadata
+  - File system structure, directory structure
+  - File data is maintained in a _File control block_.
+This is called an INODE.

 ## INODES
 - Disk is divided into equally-sized blocks
+- Inodes do NOT store the file name!!
 - Files that are too long get broken into multiple INodes
 - Fixed length
 - Stores metadata